 That’s the difference between a strategic branding company and most small ad agencies.
-Branding starts earlier — further “upstream” — and goes deeper.
+With us, branding starts earlier — further “upstream” — and goes much deeper.
 It touches all facets of the business, not just the outbound advertising messages.
 It goes beyond the sizzle to the meat of the business.

 A recent article in the Harvard Business Review shows that the majority of VP and C-level execs don’t know their company’s strategy.
 Or at least they can’t verbalize it without launching into long-winded corporate mumbo-jumbo.

 Companies that DO have a clear sense of their brand strategy have a huge leg-up on the competition.